Macgregor's skink

-McGregor's skink (Oligosoma macgregori) is a species of lizard in the family Scincidae.
+McGregor's skink (Oligosoma macgregori) is a species of lizard in the subfamily Eugongylinae of the family Scincidae.
 The species is endemic to New Zealand.

 Etymology

 The specific name, macgregori, is in honor of New Zealand zoologist William Roy McGregor.

 Geographic range

-In New Zealand O. macgregori is found on the Cavalli Islands, on Mana Island, and in the North Island at the Hauraki Gulf.
+In New Zealand, Oligosoma macgregori was previously found across the North Island.
+However, it has been heavily impacted by the introduction of rodents, and it is now found in 1% of its former range.
+Relict populations are on the Cavalli Islands, on Mana Island (following a removal of all pest mammals), and in the North Island at the Hauraki Gulf.

 Description

-O. macgregori is a medium-sized lizard species.
-Maximum recorded snout-vent length (SVL) is 112 mm.
+Oligosoma macgregori is a medium-sized lizard species.
+Maximum recorded snout-to-vent length (SVL) is 112 mm.